What is fatigue?

 Managing a person’s posture can promote energy conservation making it easier for them to live a meaningful life, ultimately improving quality of life.

-Are there any seating solutions that can help?
+Are there any seating solutions that can help with fatigue?

 - Adequate postural management, through appropriate full body support, is essential; it can enable users to maintain an optimal sitting position with the pelvis stable and the trunk in midline to encourage the body segments to work efficiently